snowplow/snowplowanalytics.com/_posts/2020-07-06-snowplow-android-tracker-1.5.0-released/index.md

 <h2 id="diagnostic">2.
 Report errors in background threads</h2>

-In version 1.4.0, `trackerDiagnostic` events where introduced.
+In version 1.4.0, `trackerDiagnostic` events were introduced.
 While the tracker always manages errors internally (avoiding crashes of the app and assuring that no events are lost), this new method enables the tracker to report errors to a Snowplow collector as `diagnostic_error` events.
 From 1.5.0, we now also report errors that happen in background threads [GitHub issue #394](https://github.com/snowplow/snowplow-android-tracker/issues/394).
 Therefore, the tracker can now report errors that occur during tracking and sending of events to the collector.

-As long as error tracking is enabled, the errors occuring in background threads will be sent:
+As long as diagnostic tracking is enabled, the errors occuring in background threads will be sent:

 {% highlight java %}
 TrackerBuilder trackerBuilder =